michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
 ![pairpanel](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/pairpanel.jpeg)

 We see the correlations with each variable.
-Interestingly, some of these are not as high as one would expect.
+Interestingly, some of these are not as high as one would expect (lot area), others are higher (wood decks?).
 Finally, we can fit a linear model with `lm()`:

 ```
   fit <-  lm(SalePrice ~ Lot.Area +
                Gr.Liv.Area +